Update on COVID-19

 Will you close your Business Financial Centers due to COVID-19?

 Associates at Citizens Business Bank are working hard to minimize the impact that COVID-19 will have on our operations.
-At the present time, 57 Business Financial Centers and 3 Trust Offices are open for business.
 We are closely monitoring the situation as it develops, and any actions we take will be consistent with guidelines from the Centers for Disease Control and Prevention (CDC) and local public health officials.

 We appreciate your understanding that, as a customer, your Citizens Experience may look different as we navigate through this challenging time together.
 In order to minimize risks to our employees and customers, we are temporarily adjusting our hours of operation as of Monday, March 23, 2020.
 As a last resort, we may close a Center if we feel it is in the best interest of our customers and associates, or we are directed to do so by government authorities.